TawsifTorabi/JavaBeginnerProblems/SimpleProjects/PatientObject_1/readme.md

+It was a exam question on my OOP course.

 ## Question:
 Suppose you have to develop a java class  **Patient**  for your client.
 Inside of the  **src**  package
 there is a package named  **patients**.
 The  **Patient**  class is located inside of the  **patients**